soph-k/online_daily_planner/README.md

 ## Overview

-This file contains html, css, and js, along with Jquery and Bootstrap Libaray files for a webpage for daily online planner that contains 11 slots to add hourly events includes jumbotran, area were to add description, and local storage.
+This project contains html, css, and js, along with Jquery and Bootstrap for daily online planner that contains 11 slots to add hourly events includes jumbotran, area were to add description, and local storage.